F-Aghaeipoor/DL-Fruit-Detection/README.md

 # Weed Detection

-This is an object detection project aming at recognising weed objects.
+This is an object detection project aming at recognising weed objects (Under Development...).

 ## Dataset available in https://www.kaggle.com/vvatsalggupta/weed-detection